AcademySoftwareFoundation/.github/profile/README.md

 - [artwork](https://github.com/AcademySoftwareFoundation/artwork) contains artwork for the Academy Software Foundation, it's hosted projects and working groups, and other programs hosted.
 You can most easily view these assets at [artwork.aswf.io](https://artwork.aswf.io).
 - [aswf-landscape](https://github.com/AcademySoftwareFoundation/aswf-landscape) is the source for the Academy Software Foundation Landscape and where you can suggest changes and new entries.
 You can view the landscape at [landscape.aswf.io](https://landscape.aswf.io)
 - [aswf-sample-project](https://github.com/AcademySoftwareFoundation/aswf-sample-project) is a template for using when starting a new project at the Academy Software Foundation.
-- [aswf-sample-wg](https://github.com/AcademySoftwareFoundation/aswf-sample-wg) is a template for using when starting a new working group at the OAcademy Software Foundation.
+- [aswf-sample-wg](https://github.com/AcademySoftwareFoundation/aswf-sample-wg) is a template for using when starting a new working group at the Academy Software Foundation.

 Learn about all the hosted projects and working groups and how to get involved at [tac.aswf.io/engagement](https://tac.aswf.io/engagement/)